-If still uncertain, or if you’d like an official IRB determination, researchers can submit the SLU IRB Human Subjects Research Determination Form to email@example.com.
+If you are still uncertain, or if you’d like an official IRB determination, you can submit the SLU IRB Human Subjects Research Determination Form to email@example.com.

 Note: publication of five or less cases may not require IRB review.
 See the SLU IRB Guidelines for Case Reports for more information.

 If doing research involving PHI from deceased persons, IRB review is not required.
 Instead, please complete the Notification of Decedent Research.

 If IRB review is required, make sure that all research team members have completed mandatory human subjects protection training before forms are submitted to the IRB.

 SLU uses the Collaborative Institutional Review Board Training Initiative (CITI) Human Subjects Training.
 Investigators who have completed a Human Subjects Research (HSR) training course other than CITI may provide a copy of their training certificate (with listed course modules) to the IRB with their IRB application or to firstname.lastname@example.org.
 The IRB will determine whether the training course is acceptable.

 Good Clinical Practice (GCP) training focuses on quality standards for designing, conducting, recording and reporting research to help assure the safety and integrity of studies.
 The IRB recommends all researchers train on the principles of GCP and industry sponsors may require it, but the course is only mandated for investigators conducting NIH-funded "clinical trials."